NweoWasTaken/NweoWasTaken/readme.md

 #### Wip

-"**OpenText**" a small text editor in HTML and JavaScript to add formatting to text files in a simple way (Personal project for practice) ✅
+"**GD Backup**" a batch script to make a backup of Geometry Dash files with some features ✅

 #### Featured